Insight • Search & content

 In every industry, the content landscape is splitting into two tiers:

-- Commodity content: AI-generated, covering expected topics competently, published in high volume, competing on price and quantity
+1. Commodity content: AI-generated, covering expected topics competently, published in high volume, and competing on price and quantity

-- Premium content: human-created, offering genuine expertise and perspective, published at sustainable cadence, competing on quality and trust
+2. Premium content: human-created, offering genuine expertise and perspective, published at a sustainable cadence, and competing on quality and trust

 What to do now

-Audit your current content pipeline.
-Identify where AI has crept in and eroded authenticity.
+Audit the current content pipeline.
+Find where AI has crept in and chipped away at authenticity.
 Recommit to human voices, real experience, and original thought.
 Invest in fewer, better pieces.
-Make every publication a demonstration of the expertise you sell.
+Make each publication show the expertise you sell.

 The human-made advantage is not a trend.
 It is a structural shift.
-As AI content becomes the default, human-created content becomes the exception—and exceptions command attention.
+As AI content becomes the default, human-created content becomes the exception - and exceptions get attention.